Mineral collecting: History

 Generally considered the "father of mineralogy", Georgius Agricola (1494–1555) was also an avid mineral collector.
 He wrote several books, including two of enduring significance: De Re Metallica, an early treatise on mining, and De Natura Fossilium, the first (1546) modern textbook of mineralogy.

 Another famous 16th century mineral collector was Holy Roman Emperor Rudolf II (1552–1612).
 He built a large mineral collection while employing Anselmus de Boodt (c.
 1550–1634), his court physician and another avid mineral collector, to expand and tend his collections.
 After Rudolf's death his collection was dispersed.

 Motivations

-Mineral collectors find a variety of reasons to collect minerals.
-Many minerals are collected for their beauty and aesthetic value.
+Mineral collectors have different motivations for collecting specimens, including personal interest and appreciation of minerals..
 Others collect to learn more about mineralogy, the local mining industry and/or local geology.
 Some simply enjoy exploring the outdoors and socializing and trading with other mineral collectors.
-Serious collectors will go so far as traveling great distances to find the right specimen.
+Some collectors will go so far as traveling great distances to find the right specimen.